-In Good Shepherd Hlth Care Center of Santa Monica, 7.62% of Patients had Pressure Ulcers
+In Good Shepherd Health Care Center, 7.45% of Patients had Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are often caused by residents not being moved frequently enough.
-Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.
+This is the percentage of patients who have had a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are often the result of residents not being moved frequently enough.
+Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-In Good Shepherd Hlth Care Center of Santa Monica, 1.67% of Patients had Serious Falls
+In Good Shepherd Health Care Center, 1.7% of Patients had Serious Falls

 Minimizes Urinary Tract Infections

-In Good Shepherd Hlth Care Center of Santa Monica, 1.21% of Patients had UTIs
+In Good Shepherd Health Care Center, 1.24% of Patients had UTIs

 Appropriately Uses Anti-Psychotic Medication

-In Good Shepherd Hlth Care Center of Santa Monica, 10.06% of Patients use Anti-Psychotic Medication
+In Good Shepherd Health Care Center, 10.1% of Patients use Anti-Psychotic Medication

 This datapoint gauges the percent of long-term care patients which were prescribed antipsychotic medication.
 Excessive reliance on these medications may mean that a facility is using these medications to control patient behavior in situations where such medications are not medically required.
 Nevertheless, some facilities need to rely on these medications due to having more residents with Alzheimer's or other dementias.